jbmalvar/anime-stumble-upon/README.md

 Describe any challenges encountered while building the app.

 I was really stuck on the ban list and it wasn't as I hoped, but this is good enough.
+I could have made the parser better, but I settled for just while looping until you found one.
+COMPLETELY INEFFICIENT, but a job is a job done.
+I got other stuff to focus on.

 ## License